ldtteam/MinecoloniesWiki/source/items/buildtool.md

 ### Step One

-The first step is to craft the build tool.
-You will also get a build tool in the [Supply Camp or Ship](../../source/items/supplycampandship).
+The first step is to craft the building tool.
+You will also get a building tool in the [Supply Camp or Ship](../../source/items/supplycampandship).
 It will be in the same [rack](../../source/items/rack) as the [Town Hall](../../source/buildings/townhall).
 <br>

 ### Step Two